Dental Practice Sales

 Can a landlord demand a portion of the sales price when I sell my dental practice?

 Furthermore, there is no such thing as a standard form contract; every document in existence is drafted with a particular perspective in mind.
-Finally, just as medical advances change treatment plans, new legal developments and changes in the professional environment require new contract strategies.
-Please see my article on these and related issues in the June 2008 California Dental Association Journal.
+Finally, legal developments and changes in the professional environment require new contract strategies at a much faster rate than medical advances change treatment plans, Please see my article on these and related issues in the June 2008 California Dental Association Journal.

 You need an attorney to ensure the contracts submitted and signed protect you properly, but at the same time allowing the sale to close on time and not incurring expenses until you are relatively certain the sale can be completed.
 Unfortunately, waiting to hire an attorney when the sale is certain will frequently prevent the sale from closing on time.